How To Reduce Churn Rate In SaaS [9 In-Depth Ways]

 But have you experienced product tours that show you a bunch of features that you don’t actually need?
 Frequently we end up pressing the “Next” button rapidly, in the hope that we’ll finally be able to use the product we came to use!

 Traditional product tours often lead to churn because they serve generic product features in the same generic way to each user.
-The product tour is completely pre-determined by the business; there’s no interaction with the user.
+The product tour is wholly pre-determined by the business; there’s no interaction with the user.

 This is a tedious experience and I have a lot of sympathy for people who rage-quit during tours like this.